How Long Does Dog Parvo Last in Your Home or Yard?

-Parvo derives from the Latin word "parvus" which means small; indeed, measuring only 20 to 26 nanometers in diameter, this is one of the smallest viruses on earth.
-It's likely because of this virus's small dimensions that it was recently discovered in 1967 and labeled as CPV-1.
-Then eleven years later, in the United States, another strain emerged and was called CPV-2.
-The virus was considered a mutation of feline panleukopenia, which is also a parvo virus.
-This virus mostly affected canines -- and that included wolves, coyotes and foxes and attacked the gastrointestinal tract of dogs..
-Later on, CPV-2a, was identified in 1979, then CPV-2b, and finally, CPV-2c, which so far has been identified in at least 15 states and it appears to be the most prevalent form..
+Parvo derives from the Latin word "parvus," which means small.
+Measuring in at only 20 to 26 nanometers in diameter, this is one of the smallest viruses on earth.
+It's likely because of this virus' small dimensions that it was recently discovered in 1967 and labeled as CPV-1.
+11 years later in the United States, another strain emerged and was called CPV-2.
+The virus was considered a mutation of feline panleukopenia, which is also a parvovirus.
+This virus mostly affected canines—that included wolves, coyotes, and foxes and attacked the gastrointestinal tract of dogs.
+Later on, CPV-2a was identified in 1979, then CPV-2b, and finally CPV-2c, which so far has been identified in at least 15 states and appears to be the most prevalent form.

 Word of the Day